bluesoft/bluesoft-stream-processor/README.md

 ```
 **code**

-Assuming that each row has already been converted to a POJO, our code will look like this
+Assuming that each row has already been converted to a POJO, our code could look like this:

 ```java